i-ankit-here/Supermart-billing/README.md

 # **Supermart-billing**
 It is a program to generate bills of a Supermart which also includes features like inventory management.
-User can add,remove and update the items in the stock/inventory any time and can genrate bills for the customer simultaneously.
+User can add,remove and update the items in the stock/inventory any time and can generate bills for the customer simultaneously.
 It is developed by utilizing the basic and advanced concepts of Object-Oriented Programming (OOP) using C++ programming language.

 ## Instructions to install and run the program
 - Clone the repository or download the zip file and extract in a folder<br/>